rchain/bounties/CONTRIBUTING.md

    - [ ] If an activist does regular work per month, then a Statement of Work has to be set up.
 This process will be available soon.
    - [ ] Finally management reports reports will be generated and presented in Debriefings of RChain.

 The first monthly cycle was Aug 2017.
-HJH (lapin7) presented this process Aug 30, 2017 in [RChain Community Debrief 40 (24:06)](https://www.youtube.com/watch?v=7Li4g4qDF6M&t=1486s) and an overview of the [budgets and rewards](https://docs.google.com/spreadsheets/d/1uxuxx8YN17KCIWcH1cUoGuSm2hAnIya2iAc6wxoaq1o/edit#gid=1751357908) is available.
+[Ops](ops@rchain.coop), (HJ or lapin7) presented this process Aug 30 in [RChain Community Debrief 40 (24:06)](https://www.youtube.com/watch?v=7Li4g4qDF6M&t=1486s).
+An overview of the [budgets and rewards](https://docs.google.com/spreadsheets/d/1uxuxx8YN17KCIWcH1cUoGuSm2hAnIya2iAc6wxoaq1o/edit#gid=1751357908) is available.

 ## Tax calculator for WA
 - [Payroll calculator](http://payrollwashington.com/PayrollCheckCalculator.aspx)